Quantifying Decoherence: Measuring decoherence

 where $I_{D1},I_{D2}$ represent the intensities at the two detectors, and the subscripts after the brackets denote which path is open.
 When both the paths are open, the intensities at the two detectors are given by $I_{D1} = \rho_{11} + \rho_{22} + \rho_{12}e^{-i\phi} + \rho_{21}e^{i\phi}$ and $I_{D2} = \rho_{11}+\rho_{22}-\rho_{12}e^{-i\phi}-\rho_{21}e^{i\phi}$.
 The difference in the intensities at the two detectors is then given by

 The decoherence measure can now be evaluated as

 where we have assumed $\phi=0$.
 If one is unsure about $\phi$ in the setup, one can tune the phase shifter such that maximum value of $I_{diff}^2$ is obtained.
-In this analysis it is assumed that all intensities are normalized with the total intensity.
+In this analysis it is assumed that all intensities are normalized with the total intensity. \hilite{One may mention here that even if the incoming quanton is not fully coherent, it will not affect results, because each quanton is split into a superposition of the two paths by a unitary action of the beam splitter BS1.
+Any fluctuation in the phase of the incoming quanton will not affect superposition of the two paths, as that initial phase will factor out of the superposition state.
+Interference will be affected only by what happens after BS1.
+Nevertheless, the results may be affected by some experimental factors such as detector efficiency, and other factors depending on the specific setup.}

 Given that the Mach-Zehnder interferometer with cold neutrons is widely used and there have been significant developments in the field of neutron interferometry \cite{hasegawa2006}, the experiment suggested here should be feasible with neutrons, allowing for the measurement of decoherence.
 The investigation of decoherence through neutron interferometry has been previously suggested \cite{pascazio}.
 While decoherence in a conventional photonic Mach-Zehnder interferometer in a lab would be negligible, one may use the proposed method to measure decoherence in optical interferometry involving large distances, e.g., as in the setup involving gravitational wave detection.
 Interferometry with atoms and molecules is a topic of active research, and decoherence is an important issue there \cite{neon,c60,tqav,horn}.
 One can think of extending the method proposed here to such matter-wave interferometry experiments.